pycom/pycom-documentation/content/tutorials/networks/lora/nvram.md

 ---
-title: "non-volatile RAM"
+title: "LoRa NVRAM"
 aliases:
     - tutorials/lora/nvram.html
     - tutorials/lora/nvram.md
     - chapter/tutorials/lora/nvram
 ---

-See the example below on how to use the lora nvram methods:
+See the example below on how to use the lora nvram methods.
+You can use this to for example send a packet of sensor data over LoRa, and then enter deepsleep to save power.
+It is also possible to use OTAA instead of ABP by changing the activation method and authentication parameters.
+Note that the non volatile LoRa storage will be erased after it is restored, meaning you will have to save it again before sleeping, _and_ it is not possible to restore the values twice without saving in between.

 ```python
 import machine